Chennaiyin FC: Support

 Chennaiyin has a considerable fan base with an average attendance of over 20,000 over the first three seasons.

 Chennaiyin FC is one of the very few clubs in India to have multiple active fan groups.
 The B Stand Blues (BSB) and the Supermachans are the two fan groups of Chennaiyin FC.
 Both the fan groups are very famous among the Indian football scenario and they are constantly active on and off the season.
 Their support to the team is so dedicated and they also carry out CSR activities.

 Both these fan groups have worked so hard to spread the football fan culture in the state.

 They even travel to some away games to extend their support to the club.

 The most famous away trip is the 2017-18 ISL finals against Bengaluru FC, where there were hundreds of fans from both fan clubs despite the game happening in a different state.
 Both fan clubs ended up conquering the stands of Kanteerava when their club had conquered it on the field.

 Opponents generally find the Chennaiyin crowd intimidating.
 Indian captain Sunil Chhetri himself has acknowledged this fact, as he's usually been on the receiving end when he travels to the Marina Arena in BFC colours.

 In addition to this, Chennaiyin also has a huge fan following all over the state of Tamil Nadu.
 Their social media following is among the top in Indian clubs.

 Rivalry

-Since both Chennaiyin FC and Kerala Blasters FC are two dominant clubs from South India, the rivalry between these two clubs' fans is visible both on ground and on various social platforms.
-The matches between both the clubs create sparks among both the clubs and especially the fans.
-The meetings between the two teams are known as the Southern Derby.
+Since Chennaiyin FC, Bengaluru FC and Kerala Blasters FC are dominant clubs from South India, the rivalry between these clubs' fans are visible both on ground and on various social platforms.
+The matches between the clubs create sparks among the clubs and especially the fans.
+The meetings between the three teams are known as the South Indian Derby.